Do you feel frustrated whenever you see revenue without any source in GA4?

 Another Littledata-specific dimension that is useful to combine with App name is Littledata Lifetime Revenue.
 This time we created user segments based on a certain spend threshold:

-Again, the customers who buy via Shop app prove to be of a higher quality - those with LTV > $50 outnumber the ones who spent less than that at 3:1 ratio, whereas Facebook app buyers split almost equally between those two LTV user groups.
+Again, the customers who buy via Shop app prove to be of a higher quality - those with LTV > $50 outnumber the ones who spent less than that at a 3:1 ratio, whereas Facebook app buyers split almost equally between those two LTV user groups.

 Such insight can help when determining which products/bundles to promote on each platform.